Kazuko's Karaoke Klub

-Kazuko's Karaoke Klub was a Channel 4 chat show, hosted by Japanese performance artist Kazuko Hohki of the Frank Chickens in which she interviewed celebrity guests who then had to sing karaoke versions of hit songs of the time.
+Kazuko's Karaoke Klub is a Channel 4 chat show, hosted by Japanese performance artist Kazuko Hohki of the Frank Chickens in which she interviewed celebrity guests who then had to sing karaoke versions of hit songs of the time.

 The production company for the programme was called Monkey Games and it aired at prime time on Thursday evenings in 1989.
 Guests included Spike Milligan, Jimmy Savile, Lynne Perrie, Margi Clarke, Janice Long, John Cooper Clarke, Claire Rayner, Frank Sidebottom and Michael Winner.